-ParkSense® will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.
+ParkSense will retain the last system state (enabled or disabled) from the last ignition cycle when the ignition is changed to the ON/RUN position.

-ParkSense® can be active only when the shift lever/gear selector is in REVERSE.
-If ParkSense® is enabled at this shift lever/gear selector position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
-When in REVERSE and above the system's operating speed, a warning will appear within the Driver Information Display (DID)

-indicating the vehicle speed is too fast.
+ParkSense can be active only when the gear selector is in REVERSE.
+If ParkSense is enabled at this gear selector position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
+When in REVERSE and above the system's operating speed, a warning will appear within the Driver Information Display (DID) indicating the vehicle speed is too fast.
 The system will become active again if the vehicle speed is decreased to speeds less than approximately 6 mph (9 km/h).

-ParkSense® Sensors
+ParkSense Sensors

-The four ParkSense® sensors, located in the rear fascia/ bumper, monitor the area behind the vehicle that is within the sensors' field of view.
+The four ParkSense sensors, located in the rear fascia/ bumper, monitor the area behind the vehicle that is within the sensors' field of view.
 The sensors can detect obstacles from approximately 12 in (30 cm) up to 79 in (200 cm) from the rear fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.

-ParkSense® Warning Display
+ParkSense Warning Display

-The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Customer -Programmable Features section of the Uconnect® System.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.
-The ParkSense® Warning screen is located within the DID.
+The ParkSense Warning screen will only be displayed if Sound and Display is selected from the Customer - Programmable Features section of the Uconnect System.
+Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.

+The ParkSense Warning screen is located within the DID.
 It provides visual warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
 Refer to "Driver Information Display (DID)" for further information.

-ParkSense® Display
+ParkSense Display

-When the vehicle is in REVERSE, the DID will display the park assist ready system status.
+When the vehicle is in REVERSE and an obstacle has been detected, the warning display will turn ON indicating the system status.